rfernandezdo/rfernandezdo.github.io/docs/blog/posts/2024/20240229_Azure_EPAC.md

 # Enterprise Azure Policy as Code (EPAC)

-Enterprise Azure Policy as Code (EPAC) is a powerful tool that allows organizations to manage Azure Policies as code in a git repository².
-It's designed for medium and large organizations with a larger number of Policies, Policy Sets, and Assignments, and/or complex deployment scenarios¹.
+Enterprise Azure Policy as Code (EPAC) is a powerful tool that allows organizations to manage Azure Policies as code in a git repository.
+It's designed for medium and large organizations with a larger number of Policies, Policy Sets, and Assignments, and/or complex deployment scenarios.

 ## Key Features of EPAC

-- **Single and multi-tenant policy deployment**: EPAC supports both single and multi-tenant policy deployments, making it versatile for different organizational structures¹.
+- **Single and multi-tenant policy deployment**: EPAC supports both single and multi-tenant policy deployments, making it versatile for different organizational structures.
-- **Easy CI/CD Integration**: EPAC can be easily integrated with any CI/CD tool, which makes it a great fit for DevOps environments¹.
+- **Easy CI/CD Integration**: EPAC can be easily integrated with any CI/CD tool, which makes it a great fit for DevOps environments.
-- **Operational scripts**: EPAC includes operational scripts to simplify operational tasks¹.
+- **Operational scripts**: EPAC includes operational scripts to simplify operational tasks.
 - **Integration with Azure Landing Zones**: EPAC provides a mature integration with Azure Landing Zones.
-Utilizing Azure Landing Zones together with EPAC is highly recommended¹.
+Utilizing Azure Landing Zones together with EPAC is highly recommended.

 ## Who Should Use EPAC?

-EPAC is designed for medium and large organizations with a larger number of Policies, Policy Sets, and Assignments, and/or complex deployment scenarios¹.
-However, smaller organizations implementing fully-automated DevOps deployments of every Azure resource (known as Infrastructure as Code) can also benefit from EPAC¹.
+EPAC is designed for medium and large organizations with a larger number of Policies, Policy Sets, and Assignments, and/or complex deployment scenarios.
+However, smaller organizations implementing fully-automated DevOps deployments of every Azure resource (known as Infrastructure as Code) can also benefit from EPAC.

 ## How Does EPAC Work?